peterkhe1999/CheatSheet/OSEP/README.md

 ### VIM Config Simple Keylogger

-Create a keylogger to log any changes a user makes to a file => for capturing sensitive data in configuration files or scripts.
+Create a keylogger to log any changes a user makes to a file => capturing sensitive data in configuration files or scripts.

-**autocommand** settings are internal to VIM and do not require the shell (even if the current system uses a restricted VIM environment that blocks any shell commands).
+**autocommand** settings do not require the shell (even if the current system uses a restricted VIM environment that blocks any shell commands).

 Use `:autocmd` in a VIM configuration file or in the editor to set actions for a collection of predefined events.

-E.g., VimEnter (entering VIM), VimLeave (leaving VIM), FileAppendPre (right before appending to a file), and BufWritePost (after writing a change buffer to a file).
+E.g., VimEnter (entering VIM), VimLeave (leaving VIM), FileAppendPre (right before appending to a file), and **BufWritePost** (after writing a change buffer to a file).

-We don't want to risk preventing the user from actually saving their files as this might alert them.
-To avoid this, perform our actions based on the **BufWritePost** event.
+Perform our actions based on the **BufWritePost** event.
 This activates once a buffer has already been written to the intended file.

-VIM supports the use of basic if statements in its configuration scripts in this manner.
+VIM supports the use of basic if statements in its configuration scripts.

 ```
 :if <some condition>